flutter/website/src/docs/release/breaking-changes/material-chip-button-semantics.md

-you worked around the issue of Material Chips missing `button` semantics by wrapping the widget given to the `label` field of a `Chip` with a `Semantics` widget marked as `button: true`. **In this case, the inner and outer `button` semantics will conflict, resulting in the tappable area of the button shrinking down to the size of the label after this change is introduced.** This issue can be fixed by deleting that `Semantics` widget and replacing it with its child, or simply removing the `button: true` property if other semantic properties still need to be applied to the `label` widget of the Chip.
+you worked around the issue of Material Chips missing `button` semantics by wrapping the widget given to the `label` field of a `Chip` with a `Semantics` widget marked as `button: true`. **In this case, the inner and outer `button` semantics conflict, resulting in the tappable area of the button shrinking down to the size of the label after this change is introduced.** Fix this issue either by deleting that `Semantics` widget and replacing it with its child, or by removing the `button: true` property if other semantic properties still need to be applied to the `label` widget of the Chip.

 The following snippets use [`InputChip`][] as an example, but the same process